postlang/posthog-llm/caprover/README.md

 # CD (Development)

 The `.githhub\workflows\cd-deploy.yml` file provides a straightforward example of a continuous deployment workflow.
-This configuration automatically updates three services:
+It automatically three apps:

     Web
     Plugin Server
     Worker

 The workflow builds PostHog-LLM Docker image and pushes it to the DockerHub.
 Each service is then deployed to its respective CapRover app.
-The command executed for each service is defined by the `APP_COMMAND` environment variable, which is set in the Apps Config tab of the CapRover dashboard.

 To use this workflow, the user must:

 * Specify the CapRover server URL in the format http://captain.your-domain.com.
 * Store the app names and their corresponding tokens as secrets.
-Check Deployment tab in your CapRover apps.
+Check Deployment tab in your CapRover apps for the web, plugin and worker apps.
 * Provide Docker credentials for logging into the container registry (username and token).

 ##  Services
 * Kafka: A distributed event streaming platform used to handle real-time data.
 A key component in PostHog event ingestion service.
-Events are written to the Kafka topics and then pulled by other services (Clickhouse, Plugin-server)
+Events are written to the Kafka topics and then pulled by other apps (Clickhouse, Plugin-server)

 * Zookeeper: A centralized service for maintaining configuration information, naming and for coordinating Kafka and ClickHouse clusters